bravesoftdz/Turbo_Pascal_Sounds/README.md

 ```
 where **pitchlength** is an integer variable previously defined which indicates the length of the pitch.

+For the increasing (and decreasing) gradient scales, the following code was used

 ### Notes

 The line